karimb/PokerPad/Readme.md

 ##Manual
 A slightly outdated quick start guide can be read at: https://github.com/karimb/PokerPad/wiki/Quick-Start-Guide

 Note that, in order to work with iPoker, the chat window of the iPoker client neeeds to be maximised.
+Also make sure the Widget Bar is NOT activated (Settings > Widgets > Show Widget Bar unticked).

 ##Credit and Support
 PokerPad was originally developed by Xander.
 The current maintainer is github's karimb.